 May 9th – June 3rd, 2015: “The man, his nature, his faith“, Quinto Vicentino Municipality (Vicenza, Italy), Gallery of Villa Thiene

-The human and artistic story of a twentieth-century painter always presents complex paths crossed by two world wars, from epochal changes, from very acute tensions intestine to the art world, from clashes, aesthetic and ideological battles.
+The human and artistic story of a twentieth-century painter always presents complex paths signed by two world wars, epochal changes, very acute tensions in the world of art, as clashes, aesthetic and ideological battles

-It is no coincidence that the first post-war Venetian avant-garde movement was called the New Front of the Arts: the war, the real, devastating one, had been over for a year.
+Not surprisingly the first post-war Venetian avant-garde movement was called the New Front of the Arts.

-So no surprise if examining the life and works of Gian Maria Lepscky we find impervious biographical paths and rugged, made even steeper by his presence in Spain at the outbreak of the civil war.
+The War, the real, devastating one, had been over for a year, and examining the life and works of Gian Maria Lepscky we find impervious and rugged paths, made even steeper by his presence in Spain at the outbreak of the civil war.

-However, in the Venetian painter there is something more painful, perhaps elusive, but certainly such as to jam the course of a career that had started under the best auspices both professional and educational, as an artist and as a teacher at the Venice Academy of Arts.
+However, in the Venetian painter there is something more painful, perhaps elusive, but certainly deep enough to jam the course of a career that had started under the best auspices both professional and educational, as an artist and as a teacher at the Venice Academy of Arts.

-In the aftermath of the First World War Lepscky, who was the son destined and given to art by a notable family, after completing his academic training, began to participate in the post-war exhibitions of Ca’ Pesaro making himself known for the search for his way to the twentieth century which does not give up the soft and tonal chromatisms inherent in the Venetian painting, but rather stretches out the high material and brings together the short brushstrokes of the en plein air beginnings.
+In the aftermath of the First World War Lepscky, who was the son destined and given to art by a notable family, after completing his academic training, began to participate in the post-war exhibitions of Ca’ Pesaro making himself known for the search for his art, which does not give up the soft and tonal chromatisms inherent the Venetian painting, but rather stretches out the high material and brings together the short brushstrokes of the en plein air beginnings.

 His, is a warm and luminous painting, the chromatic ductus rests its color on an underlying design system that warns and supports the composition even when it is not perceived directly.

-This seems to me the singular mastery of Lepscky that will accompany him until the forties in the arena of postwar, when the worst blows of life, disappointments and illness, will break that secret loom, that inner and undeclared strength, not ostentatious, leaving the painter the freedom to move without drawing in the vaporous fluidity of watercolor tempera on paper (…)
+This seems to me the singular mastery of Lepscky that will accompany him until the forties in the postwar arena, when the worst blows of life, disappointments and illness, will break that secret loom and that inner, undeclared strength, leaving the painter the freedom to move without drawing in the vaporous fluidity of watercolor tempera on paper (…)

-I believe that Lepscky treasured these lines of development of Venetian painting and put them to good use above all in the frescoes.
+I believe that Lepscky treasured the lines of the Venetian painting and expressed them mainly in the frescoes.

-A counter-proof of this attitude lies, in my opinion, in the originality with which he employs the prevailing idioms from time to time, adapting them to his sensitivity.
+A counter-proof of this attitude lies in the originality with which he employs the prevailing idioms from time to time, adapting them to his sensitivity.

 Lepscky seems to know deeply, within himself the dignity of pain, without pathos and theatricality that never appear in his paintings.

-The chapter of the great sacred decoration is essential to fully understand the Lepsky value.
+The chapter of the great sacred decoration is essential to fully understand Lepsky value.

 He painted large-scale church interiors and chapels since the 1920s, but his fame as a fresco artist is widespread and the requests were increasing over the years thirties and forties.

-To the sacred wall paintings of great dimensions he dedicated not only skill and craft, which he was rare commodity already during the last century, he was able to give an imprint, a chromatic shot and an architectural setting monumental that modernized the inescapable Tiepolesque canon in the venetian region as it clearly appears in the ceiling of the church of Fossalta di Piave with the fresco The definition of dogma of the Immaculate.
+To the sacred wall paintings of great dimensions he dedicated not only skill and craft, gold dust even during the last century, but he was also able to give an imprint, a chromatic shot and a monumental architectural setting that modernized the inescapable Tiepolesque canon in the venetian region, as it clearly appears in the ceiling of the church of Fossalta di Piave with the fresco Definition of Immaculate’s dogma.

-The figures that are arranged on this solid structure much less flamboyant and soaring.
+The figures arranged on this solid structure are much less flamboyant and soaring.

-Indeed, we note a summary of ideas that are not limited to the Tiepolesque model, rather the chromatic plasticity of the figures, their weighting on the scaffolding marble is very little attributable to the Venetian master.
+Indeed, we note a summary of ideas that are not limited to the Tiepolesque model; the chromatic plasticity of the figures, their weighting on the scaffolding marble is very little attributable to the Venetian master.

-Lepscky seems to draw on a plurality of non precedents only Venetians who do not exclude, in his way, not even Michelangelo on closer inspection of the executioner “at rest” with the axe, lying in the foreground with a growling dog turning towards him.
+Lepscky seems to draw on a plurality of precedents masteries, not only venetians, that do not exclude even Michelangelo on closer inspection of the executioner “at rest” with the axe, lying in the foreground with a growling dog turning towards him.